Investors use valuation ratios to help decide whether a security looks reasonably priced. This chapter focuses on two common ratios:

 *EBT = earnings before taxes

-Growth companies tend to retain profits so they have capital (money) to expand the business further.
-Value companies, which tend to be large and profitable, typically distribute part of their profits to shareholders by cash dividends and keep part of their profits for future business expenses.
-This is common for dividend-paying companies.
-In fact, it’s very rare to find a company that distributes 100% of its earnings to shareholders.
+Growth companies often retain profits to fund expansion.
+Value companies, which tend to be larger and more established, often distribute part of their profits as cash dividends and retain the rest for future business needs.
+It’s rare for a company to distribute 100% of its earnings to shareholders.

-In these circumstances, investors are often interested in knowing their company’s dividend payout ratio.
+Because of this, investors often want to know a company’s dividend payout ratio.
 Here’s the formula:

 *EBIT = earnings before interest & taxes